The Best Technique I’ve Learned To Help Me Have A Lucid Dream

 Having a lucid dream; flying through the clouds.

-As soon as I realized I was dreaming, I was able to take control of what was happening and I made my chair fly up into the air and head out into the countryside towards my parents’ house.
+As soon as I realized I was dreaming, I was able to take control of what was happening and I made my chair fly up into the air and headed out into the countryside towards my parents’ house.
 Usually I just fly, but for some reason I thought it would be better to let my chair fly through the air as I sat in it.

 And that’s what lucid dreams are all about.
 You become aware that you are dreaming, so you are able to manipulate the situation and control what happens and what doesn’t.
 In other words, you can make some fun and interesting choices during a lucid dream!